mpavezb/dotfiles/linux/README.md

 - Other: Brightness, Battery, Touchpad, Mouse, Webcam
 - Dual-Boot: Does this affect other checks?

+Note: The zenbook audio gets messed up due to the dual boot.
+- Option 1: Shut down Windows completely before starting Ubuntu.
+- Option 2: Disable fast-boot for Windows (not sure if it works).

 ## Setup

 See the [installation document](INSTALL.md).